elemarmar/JS30/01-Drum-Kit/README.md

 // Event listeners
 window.addEventListener('keydown', playSound);
-const keys = document.querySelectorAll('.key');
+const keys = elements.keys;
 keys.forEach((key) =>
 	key.addEventListener('transitionend', removeTransition)
-;
+	);
 ```

-- We select the key element that we see on the screen (different from the audio element)
+- We select the `key` element that we see on the screen (different from the `audio` element)
-- Transition end event that fires when it has stopped animating itself
+- We listen for the `transitionend` event on the `key` elements, that fires when it has stopped the transition itself
   - Listen on in each key for when the transition end happens
-  - We normally take the longest one -> transform
+  - We normally take the longest one -> `transform`
   - We use `this` which in this case is the element that the event was run in

-Why is this that and not the window object?
-It's a regular function

 ----

-Changes introduced:

-- Gradient animated background with stars that changes colours every time a key is pressed
-  - Start on black -> each time user presses a key, start animation and change color

-- [ ] Change title font and make it responsive
-- [ ] Change style of keys (circles?
-Border collars, transition color)
-- [ ] Add description and link top left/right
-- [ ] Add copyright footer
-- [ ] Move stars from background
+ℹ️ This project was based on one of Wes Bos' [JavaScript 30](https://javascript30.com/) challenges.